wlads/reefpoints/source/posts/2014-11-07-pitch-this.md

 great but it paints us into a niche.
 We're missing out on the other 99.99% of the opportunities that don't know about us.

-So how do some other software consultanices pitch?
+So how do some other software consultancies pitch?
 I don't know if it is fair to use the marketing tagline from their website as their "pitch" but I think it is close enough for the purposes of this article.
 Let's take a look: